wifiuk/faceit_live/README.md

     Webcam working at /dev/video0

 ## Setup Host System
 To use the fake webcam feature to enter conferences with our stream we need to insert the **v4l2loopback** kernel module.
-Follow the install instructions at  (https://github.com/umlaeute/v4l2loopback), then let's setup our fake webcam:
+Let's setup our fake webcam:

 ```
 $ git clone https://github.com/umlaeute/v4l2loopback.git